If you or someone you know is in crisis and needs help now, call Lifeline - 13 11 14 or 000

 Suicidal thoughts do not always result in the person making an attempt to take their life, but it's crucial to help them find the right help as soon as possible.

-- Ask if they are safe, if they are thinking about suicide, dying, or taking their life.
-Consider your body and language, stay calm, be gentle and kind, show empathy, speak slowly, lower your voice tone.
+- Ask if they are safe, or if they are thinking about suicide, dying, or taking their life.
+Consider your body language, stay calm, be gentle and kind.

 - Listen compassionately, ask open questions in a way that encourages the person to share their thoughts and feelings with you.
 Have a conversation.